worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

-7. Destroy all research information (personal or not) stored in any form not returnable to the Principal Investigator (e.g., information stored on my computer hard drive) upon completion of the research tasks, or at the end of my contract, after I have made sure that the Principal Investigator have copies of all the data that I have local copies of.
+7. Destroy all research information (personal or not) stored in any form not returnable to the Principal Investigator (e.g., information stored on my computer hard drive) upon completion of the research tasks, or at the end of my contract, after I have made sure that the Principal Investigator has copies of all the data that I have local copies of.

 ## PART 2